No. 2 It was dirt not soil

 - 4 min read

-The Difference Between Dirt and Soil
+Understanding the Difference Between Dirt and Soil

 So, before anything went in the ground, I amended.